belwinjulian/SpellCheck/README.md

 **gcc -o spellchecker spellchecker.c**

 # Usage
-After compiling the program, run it using the following syntax:
+After compiling the program, run it using the following syntax:  <br>
-./spellchecker <dictionary_path> <file_or_directory_path>...
+**./spellchecker <dictionary_path> <file_or_directory_path>...**  <br>
-<dictionary_path>: Path to the text file containing the dictionary words, one per line.
+<dictionary_path>: Path to the text file containing the dictionary words, one per line.  <br>
 <file_or_directory_path>: Path to a text file or directory to check.
-Multiple paths can be specified.
+Multiple paths can be specified.  <br>

-Program Structure
+# Program Structure
-cmp: Compares two strings, used by qsort and bsearch for sorting and searching in the dictionary.
+cmp: Compares two strings, used by qsort and bsearch for sorting and searching in the dictionary.  <br>
 load_dictionary: Loads words from a dictionary file into memory.
-Words are expected to be separated by newlines or spaces.
+Words are expected to be separated by newlines or spaces.  <br>
-find: Checks if a given word exists in the dictionary using binary search.
+find: Checks if a given word exists in the dictionary using binary search.  <br>
-process_file: Processes a single file, checks each word against the dictionary, and prints out any words not found in the dictionary along with their location.
+process_file: Processes a single file, checks each word against the dictionary, and prints out any words not found in the dictionary along with their location.  <br>
-process_directory: Recursively processes all files in a given directory and its subdirectories.
+process_directory: Recursively processes all files in a given directory and its subdirectories.  <br>
 main: Entry point of the program.
-Parses command-line arguments, loads the dictionary, and processes specified files or directories.
+Parses command-line arguments, loads the dictionary, and processes specified files or directories.  <br>

-Note
+# Note:
 This program does not dynamically allocate memory for each word in the dictionary or the text files.
 It uses fixed-size buffers, which means extremely long words may not be processed correctly.